TheTravelingDemon/Parleyhall/README.md

 - Stay constructive, as this is a place for discussion even when debating sensitive issues.

 ### My experience programming
-- This project here.
-I've only learned HTML, CSS, Javascript (and soon to be more!) with no other built projects as of yet.
-This is a long-term passion project I want to work on as I learn more about programming.
+- I’m a (very) beginner programmer with experience in HTML, CSS, and JavaScript, and Parleyhall is my long-term passion project as I learn more about programming.

+- ## Why Parleyhall?
+Unlike platforms with overly-restrictive moderation or overly simplifed interfaces, Parleyhall prioritizes open, respectful dialogue across all topics.
+We don’t endorse any viewpoints—whether political, speculative, or personal—but provide a space where they can be discussed fairly without being worried of being patrionized.
+Parleyhall's UI will pay homage to less modern UI's of times past and give users something nice to look at as discuss where opinons thrive.